i0x27108/bashes-lib-test/README.md

 ## License
-Libraries are licensed under the MIT License — see the [LICENSE](./LICENSE) file for details.
+Libraries are licensed under the MIT License — see the [LICENSE](./LICENSE) file for details.!!!